PyxelM/alucinara/content/lore/morellic-history.md

 ### Moonwind Defeated by the Petrified Child
 The Petrified Child, having been notified of the evil act by the watchstones peppered about the trees and dens of the Móra riSéwi, immediately made a beeline for the city.

 Reaching the royal tree, matching it in size in comparison to the miniscule minikin, it stared on wonderously at Moonwind.
-Moonwind was terrified of it, and pleaded with it not to hurt her or her kingdom, that they had experienced enough tragedy yet, but it was of no use, and the petrified child blinked at her with the sound of crackling rocks and spoke, in an angelic somber voice, 'I don't like you.'
+Moonwind was terrified of it, and pleaded with it not to hurt her or her kingdom, that they had experienced enough tragedy yet, but it was of no use, and the petrified child blinked at her with the sound of crackling rocks.
+'I don't like you.'

-Moonwind's face turned from a diplomatic smile to a fearful frown, and in one moment she called for her servants and guards to attack the Petrified Child, to make sure it wouldn't kill her, but the child was made of stone.
+Moonwind's face turned from a diplomatic smile to a fearful contortion, and in one moment she called for her servants and guards to attack the Petrified Child, to make sure it wouldn't kill her, but the child was made of stone.
 Any weaponry available to the Naíruans was futile, and their spears cumpled and bounced off of the child's surface.

 The last thing that Moonwind ever saw and heard was the sorrowful face of the god, crying and screeching with echoes bouncing off of mountains a continent away.
 And then she was gone, along with her guards, her servants, her kingdom, her sister, and her adversary Grasscap, only in that royal tree was left the Petrified Child.
 ### The Naíruan Baby Meadow